Tony Parker Retires from NBA After 18 Seasons; Won 4 Championships with Spurs

 For the first time in his career, Parker came exclusively off the bench while backing up All-Star Kemba Walker.
 He averaged 9.5 points and 3.7 assists in a career-low 17.9 minutes per game for the Hornets in 2018-19.

-He was limited to 56 appearances and did not appear in any of the team's final 13 games.
+He was limited to 56 appearances and did not appear in the team's final 13 games.

-Charlotte missed out on the postseason while going 39-43, snapping Parker's streak of 17 consecutive trips to playoffs.
-According to Dan Feldman of Yahoo Sports, that was tied for the third-longest streak by a player in NBA history.
+Charlotte went 39-43 and missed out on the postseason, snapping Parker's streak of 17 consecutive trips to playoffs.
+According to Dan Feldman of NBC Sports, that was tied for the third-longest streak by a player in NBA history.

-Parker revealed at the conclusion of the regular season, per The Athletic's Rod Boone, that he was "50-50" on returning for another season.
-He also said that he would welcome an opportunity to return to Charlotte.
+At the conclusion of the regular season, Parker told reporters he was "50-50" on returning for another season.
+He also said he would welcome an opportunity to return to Charlotte.

 "I'm very happy to be in Charlotte," Parker said.
 "People here are awesome.
 Very thankful.
 I want to focus on the good times from this year.
 A lot of growth from our team and young players.
 Just want to build on that for next year."

-Of note, though, Boone added that veteran guard did not want to be a part of a rebuilding team if he returned.
+But the veteran guard also said he did not want to be a part of a rebuilding team if he returned.

 After taking some time to contemplate his future, Parker has decided it's time to walk away from the game.